 According to the results, 30 minutes was not long enough to completely decarb either the trim or the kief.
 The latter had reached 90%, but the former only managed 60%.
 Both were very close to 100% once the hour mark had been reached.

 Decarboxylation Methods Investigated

 It is assumed that the oven is the best way to decarb, but is this really the case?
 Bear in mind that most ovens will fluctuate by 10 degrees in either direction.
-When using the oven in the 250-400-degree range in particular, if the heat is 10-15 degrees more than what you’ve set, the result could be the loss of important compounds.
+When using the oven in the 250-400-degree range in particular, if the heat is 10-15 degrees more than what you’ve set, the result could mean the loss of important compounds.

-The crockpot/water bath method is a popular one because water boils at a consistent temperature of 212 degrees.
-The temperature also fluctuates less.
-The problem is that, while the max temp you use here will preserve all compounds, it is impossible to achieve full decarb.
+The crockpot/water bath method is a popular one because water boils at a very consistent temperature of 212 degrees (depending on altitude).
+The problem with this method is that, while the max temp you use here will preserve all compounds, it is impossible to achieve full decarb.

 The other issue with decarb charts, graphs or anything else showing this kind of information is a lack of knowledge of the precise starting point of the decarb process.
-Therefore, the times and temperature figures shown are always an average.
+In other words, the times and temperature figures shown are always an average.
 Remember, you can’t place dry material in an oven at a specific temperature and expect it to remain at that exact level for the duration of the decarbing process.

 Final Thoughts on Decarboxylation

 Although it is one of the most important parts of enjoying marijuana, decarboxylation is also one of the least understood.
 If you aim to use cannabis recreationally or fully benefit from the medical properties of the plant, most of the active components will need to be decarboxylated.
 THC-A must be transformed into THC, CBD-A into CBD, and so on.